OriolFilter/FGO_Farming_Bot/README.md

 Also this bot does not work at 'Android' level, it presses your screen, means that if you plan to leave it while you are doing somthing on the PC, it will result in the bot not farming.

+## Combat System:

+### Picking cards

+The order is, effective cards first, then your card priority selection (ej.
+Buster, Arts, Quick).

 ## Supported emulators:

     - Nox

-## Known versions of Python & Nox that work:
+## Known versions of Python & emulators that work:

 #### Nox: